hucebot/astroviz/README.md

 - **grid_map_viewer**: Visualizes grid map data for navigation and planning.
 - **robot_state_viewer**: Displays the current state of the robot related to the joint positions and transformations.
 - **motor_state_viewer**: Monitors and visualizes the state of the robot's motors, including temperature and voltage readings.
+- **fpv_viewer**: First-person view from the robot's perspective using 3d camera data and processing the point cloud as an image.

 ### Running Nodes